 20. GO ROAD TRIPPING

 Budget Travelers know that a plane or cruise ship is optional when going on vacation.
 Some of the best trips are to be had on America's highways.
-And to celebrate the Great American Drive, our Ultimate Road Trips app delivers 70+ getaways, including routes, lodgings, attractions, and food along the way.
+And to celebrate the Great American Drive, we regularly cover accessible getaways, including itineraries, directions, lodgings, attractions, and food along the way.

 21. KNOW YOUR HOME'S "ONE-TANK ESCAPES"